sampenland/nova2d/README.md

  - Simple 2D Collision Manager
  - Simple 2D Renderering with 20 layers for PhotoShop like layer rendering
  - Gravers : Component type gravity objects that apply forces to attached objects
- - Tweens : Ability to Tween an object's X, Y, etc. from startValue to endValue in N amount of milliseconds
+ - Tweens : Ability to Tween an object's X, Y, etc. from startValue to endValue in N amount of milliseconds (all implemented curves shown here: www.easings.net )
  - TimeEffectors : aka: Time Bubbles.
 A circluar or rectangular area in which Time slows or speeds up.
 Works similar to Gravers.
 	- All 'TimeEffected' objects are effected by such Effectors.